daniel-rusu/pods4k/README.md

 ```

 On top of the base efficiency improvements, immutable arrays are even more efficient when dealing with the 8 base
-types such as Int, Boolean, etc. For example, depending on your JVM configuration, when storing integers, this reduces
+types as they use between 3 to 24 times less memory than lists and performance can improve by over 10 times!

-memory consumption by 5 to 8 times compared to lists and performance can improve by over 10 times when performing
+Surprisingly, immutable arrays are even more efficient than regular arrays as they have hundreds of optimized
-operations on these values.
+specializations for common operations when working with or transforming into one of the 8 base types:

 ```kotlin
 val people = immutableArrayOf(